Search by keyword or author

 Galley Proof

-The purpose of the Galley Proof for the author is to check for typesetting, conversion errors, completeness, and accuracy of the text, tables, and figures.
-Substantial changes in content (e.g., new results, corrected values, title, and authorship) are not allowed without the prior approval of the journal editor.
-After online publication, further changes can only be made in the form of an Erratum, which will be hyperlinked to the article without adding additional author names.
+The purpose of the Galley Proof is to allow authors to check for typesetting and conversion errors and to verify the completeness and accuracy of the text, tables, and figures.
+Substantial changes to the content, such as new results, corrected values, changes to the title, or changes in authorship, are not permitted without prior approval from the journal editor.

 Language of the Research Paper